fleetdm/fleet/handbook/company/ceo-handbook.md

   - Use the Brex card.
   - Frequent flyer details of all (previously flown) airlines are in 1Password as well as important travel documents.

-## Contacting the CEO
+## Contact the CEO

+If urgent, send a Slack direct message (DM) right away.

 If you mention the CEO from within a Slack thread, he will not read your message.

 Please find a different way to get in touch:
-- If urgent, send a Slack direct message (DM) right away.

 - If it can wait, add your message to the "CEO office minutes" agenda (see "Office hours" calendar)
 - Ask: who is the directly responsible individual (DRI) for this decision?
 Is it the CEO?
 - Unsure?
 Ask your manager for help.
 (Add it to your 1:1 agenda, or send your manager a DM.)